-Can You Do Embroidery On A Regular Sewing Machine?
+Can You Do Embroidery With a Sewing Machine?

-- Can You Do Embroidery On A Regular Sewing Machine?
+- Can You Do Embroidery With a Sewing Machine?

-- Do You Need An Embroidery Hoop Even When Working On A Regular Sewing Machine?
+- Do You Need An Embroidery Hoop when Working on a Regular Sewing Machine?

 Special embroidery machines can get the job done quickly and efficiently.
 However, it is possible to create embroidery patterns on different fabrics with a regular sewing machine.